mslinn/web3j-scala/README.md

 [![Build Status](https://travis-ci.org/mslinn/web3j-scala.svg?branch=master)](https://travis-ci.org/mslinn/web3j-scala)
 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-`web3j-scala` is an idiomatic Scala wrapper around [Web3J](https://www.web3j.io) for Ethereum.
+`web3j-scala` is an idiomatic Scala wrapper around [web3j](https://www.web3j.io) for Ethereum.
 `web3j` is a lightweight, reactive, somewhat type safe Java and Android library for integrating with nodes on Ethereum blockchains.
+`web3.js` is a Node.js library that inspired `web3j` and `web3j-scala`.
-These 3 libraries all leverage the [json-rpc](https://github.com/ethereum/wiki/wiki/JSON-RPC) protocol that all Ethereum clients support.
+All three of these 3 libraries leverage the [json-rpc](https://github.com/ethereum/wiki/wiki/JSON-RPC) protocol that all Ethereum clients support.
 `web3j-scala` provides type safety and enhanced scalability over its Java and JavaScript cousins, as well as the pleasure of writing solutions in Scala.

-Another important feature common to all of these libraries is their ability to compile Solidity smart contracts; `web3j-scala` and `web3j` translate Solidity programs into Java code, while `web3` emits JavaScript for `node.js` programs.
+Another important feature common to all of these libraries is their ability to compile Solidity smart contracts; `web3j-scala` and `web3j` translate Solidity programs into Java code, while `web3.js` emits JavaScript for `node.js` programs.

 This project promotes idiomatic Scala in the following ways:
   - Variables and no-argument methods are actually names of properties, so `set` and `get` prefixes are not used.